Brooklyn-Style/Magic_Roll/README.md

 ---

 ## Design:
+### Magic:
+The output of each magic key limited to just one character to retain the feel of normal typing and ensure that you won't get banned from typing websites.
+They're context dependent though so they won't always output the same character even if the last key pressed was the same.
+E.g. `A\` → `AU` while `WA\` → `WAY`.
+They can also be chained together to further increase typing comfort and usefulness.
+E.g. `FH` → `FR` and then `FHU\` → `FRUI` for the word "fruit".

 #### <ins>*Thumbs:*
-Each thumb has a magic key that's used to turn SFBs into inrolls and make certain patterns more comfortable.
-The outputs are 1:1, meaning that they will only send one character when pressed to ensure that you don't get banned from typing websites.
-They're also context dependent so they've been broken down into two categories: simple and complex.

-wip

-In general, if the previous key was on the same hand, the output will be the key above or below it. *E.g. `E★` → `EO` `O★` → `OE`*
+In general, if the previous key was on the same hand, the output will be the key above or below it to avoid SFBs. *E.g. `E\` → `EO` `O\` → `OE`*.
+Depending on the situation, the right thumb will also repeat the last letter.

-If the previous key was on the opposite hand, the output will fix an awkward pattern, uncommon SFB, or even the same SFB if it's at the end of a word. *E.g. `Q☆` → `QU` `L★` → `LS`*. `☆ → Space` SFBs can be avoided this way.
+If the previous key was on the opposite hand, the output will fix an awkward pattern, uncommon SFB, or even the same SFB as the other thumb if it's at the end of a word. *E.g. `Q/` → `QU` `K\` → `KG` `L\` → `LS`*. `Magic` → `Space` SFBs can be avoided this way.

+#### <ins>*Alphas:*
+The alphas are used to remove scissors, increase same-row rolls, and minimize outrolls.
+They've been set up to be intuitive and cause the least amount of conflicts, with a short timeout so that the original bigram can still be typed.
+E.g. `WF` → `WL`.
+Normally, `WL` is an awkward roll since `L` is two rows above `W`. `F` is used because it's on the same finger as `L` and same row as `W`.

+---

-#### <ins>*Left Half:*
+### *Left Half:*
 The pinky `H` + `IEA`/`YOU` setup is used for it's insane 83:1 inroll ratio. `J`, `X`, and `Q` then complete the pinky and ring columns, with punctuation being placed on the inner index for low SFBs.

 `X` almost never comes after a consonant so it can easily double as a magic key to turn consonant-hand outrolls into alternates.
 They then become inrolls when a vowel follows. *E.g. `BX` → `BL` (+ `AEIOU`)*